The importance of WordPress Updates

 From a personal standpoint, I never update the same day an update is released.
 I like to wait a few days and allow others to locate the bugs.
 For large, more important things like Woocommerce, I prefer to run those updates on a staging site first so I can ensure nothing will go wrong before I apply them to live sites.
 For that reason I like to schedule Update Days.
 Obviously, the more often your website is updated the better, but I would recommend never going beyond a month between wordpress updates and always, always, always have a recent backup.

-Wordpress Care Plans
+WordPress Care Plans

 Keeping track of back ups and keeping your website updated can be a time suck if you don’t have a process in place.
-That’s why Wordpress Care Plans exist!
+That’s why WordPress Care Plans exist!
 A Care Plan is like insurance for your website.
 For a few dollars a month you can rest knowing your website is being kept up to date, backups exist offsite and your website is secure.
 My Care Plans have been updated for 2021, take a look and see which fits your needs best.
-Wordpress updates don’t have to be scary, but they also don’t have to be something you dread.
+WordPress updates don’t have to be scary, but they also don’t have to be something you dread.